akashdeshpande/100-days-of-code/log.md

 **Today's Progress**: Completed 25% of Applied Visaual Design from freecodecamp.org

-**Thoughts** Tody there were a lot of distractions.
+**Thoughts** Toady there were a lot of distractions.
 Need to improve my focus on coding.
 But some days are just not good.

+### Day 8: September 29, Tuesday

+**Today's Progress**: Completed 58% of Applied Visaual Design from freecodecamp.org

+**Thoughts** I feel like this challenge is a big marathon.
+But thats the best part of it.
+It keeps me conding everyday.

 ##### (example to copy from later)